Lit3r4lly/FreakingInjector/README.md

-# IN-PROGRESS (didnt finished yet)
-## fully readme will be added when the injector will be finished

 # Dllinjector
 This project focuses on dll injection with bunch of diffrent methods.
 The injector has a friendly UI and divided into two parts: User-mode injector and Kernel-mode injector (Driver)